Pranadi777/Django-API-Development/README.md

 ## Description of Project:

 - Gain an understanding of how API development works within a Django framework
-- This API will allow userss to fetch and create IOT devices and also to assign devices to and from a location
+- This API will allow users to fetch and create IOT devices and also to assign devices to a location
 - Build on the skill learned in this project to build an API for JobGenome

 ## Description of Django Ninja: